jumbamark/alx-low_level_programming/0x01-variables_if_else_while/README.md

     > * You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
     >
     > - You can only use putchar twice in your code.
 All your code should be in the main functions
+* **3-print_alphabets.c** - prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+ > You can only use the putchar function
+* **4-print_alphabt.c** - prints the alphabet in lowercase, followed by a new line.
+* **5-print_numbers.c** - prints all single digit numbers of base 10 starting from 0, followed by a new line.